Thursday, 10 September 2015

 Then again, big is beautiful and the Xperia Z Ultra feels like a genuinely expensive, classy piece of kit.
 If you've fondled an Xperia Z phone at any point, you'll know what we're talking about here.

 All black glass, high gloss, front and back with very little to interrupt that apart from the Sony logo on the front and the Xperia logo on the back.
-In fact, if you've felt the
+In fact, if you've felt the new Nexus 7 2013model, you'll feel right at home.

 As we look at it, all we can think is how much it looks like it could be that device's little brother.
 And that's definitely not a bad mantle to have.